 - 1/3 cup oil

 - 6-7 cups flour (we use 3 cups all-purpose and 3 cups wheat pastry flour)

 - 1 egg

-In a small bowl, mix together 1/2 cups warm water with the years and honey (or sugar).
+In a stand mixer mix warm water, yeast, sugar (or honey) and white vinegar.
 Stir until the yeast is fully dissolved.
 Let sit for 3-4 minutes.

-Bake bread at 425 degrees for 15-20 minutes, or until golden brown on top.
-Remove loaves to wire rack.
+Once the loaves are golden brown, remove them from the oven and place on wire rack.
 Let bread cool slightly before slicing, for best results.
 Enjoy!

 We encourage you to try this bread recipe for yourself.
 We know you won’t be disappointed and will be thankful you found it.
 Feel free to share this recipe with anyone who could benefit from having it.
 We think it’s a great recipe and we just had to share it.